The value of pensions and the income they produce can fall as well as rise. You may get back less than you invested.

 - to amend the existing scheme so that it meets the qualifying criteria

-- to set up a new pension scheme meeting all the criteria
+- to set up a pension scheme meeting all the criteria

-- to use NEST (the National Employment Savings Trust) - a new scheme available to any employer
+- to use NEST (the National Employment Savings Trust) - a scheme available to any employer

 - to use a combination of these options for different areas of their workforce